sourcesync/kagglex_gemma/windows/README.md

     ```
   * Activate the custom conda environment you just created
   * Clone the "kagglex_gemma" github repository and check-out the branch "gw/initial"
-  * Install the packages in the requirements.txt file like so:
+  * cd into the "windows" directory of the repo and install the packages in the requirements.txt file like so:
     ```
     $ python -m pip install -r requirements.txt
   * Test everything via the test.ipynb notebook located in this directory